billsix/programmingFromTheGroundUp/docs/source/files.rst

    until :ref:`truthbinarynumbers`.
 For now, just trust the numbers we come up with.

--  FIXMEAMPedx-indexed; contains the permissions that are used to open the file.
+-  %edx; contains the permissions that are used to open the file.
 This is used in case the file has to be created first, so Linux knows what permissions to create the file with.
 These are expressed in octal, just like regular UNIX permissions.
 [6]_

-After making the system call, the file descriptor of the newly-opened file is stored in FIXMEAMPeax-indexed;.
+After making the system call, the file descriptor of the newly-opened file is stored in %eax;.

 So, what files are we opening?
 In this example, we will be opening the files specified on the command-line.
 Fortunately, command-line